mailcmd/pish_ex/README.md

   delay: <integer>

   # It is possible that you need wait for a specific string/regex before send the command.
 If you set
-  #    `prompt` Pish wait for it and then will send the command.
+  #    `prompt`, Pish wait for it and then will send the command.
 If `prompt` is nil or not defined
   #    Pish does not wait and directly will send the command.
   prompt: <string | regex>,

-  # If you set `until_prompt` Pish will wait for the string|regex after send the command to complete
+  # If you set `until_prompt`, Pish will wait for the string|regex after send the command to complete
   #    the data collect.
 If is nil or not defined, Pish will wait for `config.common.prompt`
   until_prompt: <string | regex>,

   # If you need send a command and are not worry about the response, you can set `nowait_prompt`
-  #    in `true` for Pish send the command with no caputure datas and pass to the next command.
+  #    in `true` for Pish send the command with no capture datas and pass to the next command.
   nowait_prompt: <boolean>,

   # If set `true`, regardless of whether there is one match or several, Pish will return a list.